f3d-app/f3d/doc/dev/BUILD.md

 # Build guide

 F3D uses a CMake based build system, so building F3D just requires installing needed dependencies, configuring and building.
+If you are not used to such processes please take a look at our [getting started guide](GETTING_STARTED.md).

 ## Dependencies